9 Expert Tips on How to Tutor French

-Unless your students pay you cash, you may have to report your earnings from tutoring to the tax authority of your country.
+- Unless your students pay you cash, you may have to report your earnings from tutoring to the tax authority of your country.
 This should encourage you to price yourself accordingly!
-If you tutor French using an online platform such as Verbling or Upwork, for example, they will require you to fill a W-9 (if you’re based in the U.S.).
+If you tutor French using an online platform such as Verbling or Upwork, for example, they will require you to fill out a W-9, if you’re based in the U.S.

 Seek out new students

-Another way to do this is to create a simple website and a LinkedIn profile detailing your experience, services and contact information.
+- Create a simple website and a LinkedIn profile detailing your experience, services and contact information.
 If you have little to no coding experience and lack the budget to develop a site, Wix is one of the easiest quality platforms to create a professional-looking website quickly.
-Register for a web domain on GoDaddy for a premium site with a custom domain name or simply use a Wix.com domain for your site.
+Register for a web domain on GoDaddy for a premium site with a custom domain name or simply use a Wix domain for your site.